 To obtain satisfying results, these 3 steps are to be followed in an iterative fashion by using the last step output to improve the model design.
 The last step can give important information on how to improve the model.
 So you go back to step 1.
 In the next article, we explain in more detail these 3 steps applied to the E-mail triage use case.

-You can read more interesting Artifical Intelligence client cases !
+You can read more interesting Artificial Intelligence client cases !